 Thrive Pastor/Adult Ministries Coordinator

 Jamie Jordan is the pastor of the Thrive Sunday-evening service at Richmond First United Methodist Church as well as the adult-ministries coordinator.
-Jamie joined the staff in 2007 as the youth pastor after volunteering with the youth ministry since he got real with God in 2000.
+Jamie joined the staff in 2007 as the youth pastor after volunteering for a number of years with the youth ministry.
 He moved into his current role in June 2016.
-He is a graduate of Asbury Theological Seminary, and he is married with two children.
-He bleeds UK Wildcat blue but is quick to extend grace to those who favor Cardinal red or Volunteer orange.
+He is a graduate of Asbury Theological Seminary, and is married with three children.
+He bleeds UK Wildcat blue but is quick to extend prevenient grace to those who favor Cardinal red or Volunteer orange.

 Director of Youth Ministries